GluuFederation/cloud-native-edition/helm/README.md

 redis:
   enabled: true

-tags:
-  redis: true
 ```

-Note: `redis.enabled` will always override the value in `tags.redis`

 ### Other optional services

-Other optional services like `key-rotation`, `cr-rotation` ... are enabled by setting their corresponding values to true.
+Other optional services like `key-rotation`, `cr-rotation`, and `radius` are enabled by setting their corresponding values - more like the previous 2 - to true.
-For example, to enable `cr-rotate` use
+For example, to enable `cr-rotate` set
 ```
 cr-rotate:
   enabled: true